asifzubair/cancerseek-reanalysis/README.md

-# CancerSeek-reanalysis
+# Cancer(Re-)SEEK(-ing)

-This project is a extension of the machine learning modelling from the paper "Detection and localization of surgically resectable cancers with a multi-analyte blood test" by Cohen et al. (2018).
+This project is an extension of the machine learning modelling from the paper "Detection and localization of surgically resectable cancers with a multi-analyte blood test" by Cohen et al. (2018).
 The goal is to predict cancer based on proteomic and genetic (mutation) data from patient blood samples.

 ## Project Overview